 • Neurotoxicity: Severe neurological reactions have been reported with ceftazidime, including asterixis, coma, encephalopathy, myoclonus, neuromuscular excitability, seizures, and nonconvulsive status epilepticus.
 Risk may be increased in the presence of renal impairment; ensure dose adjusted for renal function.
 Discontinue therapy if patient develops neurotoxicity.

 • Superinfection: Prolonged use may result in fungal or bacterial superinfection, including C. difficile-associated diarrhea (CDAD) and pseudomembranous colitis; CDAD has been observed >2 months postantibiotic treatment.

-• Renal impairment: In clinical trials, patients with a CrCl of 30 to 50 mL/minute had lower clinical cure rates than those with CrCl >50 mL/minute; however, these patients received a daily dose that was 33% lower than what is currently recommended for patients with this degree of renal impairment.
+• Renal impairment: In a complicated intra-abdominal infection clinical trial, patients with a creatinine clearance (CrCl) of 30 to 50 mL/minute had lower clinical cure rates than those with CrCl >50 mL/minute; however, these patients received a daily dose that was 33% lower than what is currently recommended for patients with this degree of renal impairment.
+Decreased clinical response was not seen in patients with a baseline CrCl of 30 to 50 mL/minute in complicated UTI clinical trials.
 Monitor renal function at baseline and at least daily in patients with changing renal function.
 Adjust the dose accordingly.

 Concurrent drug therapy issues: